takanori-fujiwara/fealm/README.md

 ******

 ### How to cite
 T. Fujiwara, Y.-H. Kuo, A. Ynnerman, and K.-L. Ma, "Feature Learning for Nonlinear Dimensionality Reduction toward Maximal Extraction of Hidden Patterns."
 In Proc.
-PacificVis 2023, forthcoming.
+PacificVis, 2023.
 (https://arxiv.org/abs/2206.13891)